avra911/slip-plate/README.md

-# SLIP-P: Shamir DEK Plates
+# SLIP-P - Shamir DEK Plates

 SLIP-P is a small Python demo that shows how to split DEKs (128/192/256-bit) with Shamir secret sharing and render OneKey-style plates with a small checksum.